njoubert/atticus-bot/README.md

 RSS links can be hard to find.
 I use a Chrome Extension to find RSS feed links: ["Get RSS Feed URL"](https://github.com/shevabam/get-rss-feed-url-extension)

+#### Youtube Channels

+Youtube Channels provide RSS feeds!
+This is a great way to keep up to date on high quality content, such as new university courses.

 ### IFTTT

 IFTTT ("if this, then that") can connect a large set of online services to Slack.
 It makes it _very simple_ to connect services to Slack, but it doesn't have much customization options.